Enrichment Activities

 Summer Fruit and Vegetable Holidays

 Promote fruits and vegetables year-round, but consider having special themed activities for national fruit and vegetable holidays at your summer meals sites!
+Use this Seasonal Produce Guide!

 • June: National Fresh Fruit and Vegetable Month